Prairie Partner Activities

 Lou Aiello’s Traveling American Indian Museum

 on the front lawn of the visitor’s center.
+The lessons you learn from Lou are so important to our Native Amerian Indian Culture.

 Make a Dream-Catcher or learn an Indian Dance.